It seems like we’re all exhausted now more than ever as educators’ responsibilities have increased due to COVID 19.

 Devote chunks of time where you are offline and doing nothing.
 I know, I know.
 It’s easier said than done.
 Getting away from it will make you more efficient than if you burn the candle at both ends.

 Exercise.
 Stretch your legs and burn off some calories.
+It will help you clear your head not to mention give your body a much-needed workout.

 Reorganize.
 Create a new list daily of things you have to do versus what you would like to do.
 As you create the list, identify items that can make your life easier.
 For example, I spoke with a teacher yesterday who said that they had to upload their Zoom link daily on their Home Page.
-It’s here where I asked them to check their Settings to see if there’s a way to use a recurring link until you want decide to change it.
+It’s here where I asked them to check their Settings to see if there’s a way to use a recurring link until you’ll want to decide to change it.

 Schedule time for specific tasks.
 When preparing your day or week, devote time specifically to that task, and make recurring appointments on your calendar.
 Having them set gets you in doing things, whereas you may forget and have to do something late at night or even early in the morning.